Moesif/apidocs/source/includes/collector-api/_companies-api.md

 // Only companyId is required.
-// Campaign object is optional, but useful if you want to track ROI of acquisition channels
-// See https://www.moesif.com/docs/api#update-a-company for campaign schema
 // metadata can be any custom object var company = {
   companyId: '67890',
   companyDomain: 'acmeinc.com', // If domain is set, Moesif will enrich your profiles with publicly available info
-  campaign: {
-    utmSource: 'google',
-    utmMedium: 'cpc',
-    utmCampaign: 'adwords',
-    utmTerm: 'api+tooling',
-    utmContent: 'landing'
-  },
   metadata: {
     orgName: 'Acme, Inc',
     planName: 'Free Plan',